Paris

 See January availability

-January in Paris, in a single breath
+January in Paris, in one breath

 The weather, honestly: what to expect and what to pack